VertebrateResequencing/wr/.docs/reliable3/prompt.md

   its parse, **update those docs in the same change** and add a migration note (sites with a forced command must update it), so this class of regression cannot recur silently.

+## Implementation path (decided from reproducer experiments)

+Each remaining issue now has a committed reproducer (build tag `reliability_repro`, `jobqueue/reliable3_repro_test.go`, run via the `wrdev.sh` commands below) that demonstrates it on current code, plus a validated minimal temp fix.
+These reproducers are **deterministic in-process** demonstrations (they control the interleaving faithfully), not LSF-load runs — chosen because an LSF-driven version would flood the shared cluster and is fair-share-flaky; that is the "good-enough, non-flaky" bar, better than a probabilistic load test where the mechanism allows it.

+- **`/bugfix` (small, localized, do now):** §2b over-count cap + §2a priority-fair
+  allocation (fold into ONE change: one consistent per-limit-group read driving both the priority-ordered ready budget and the final ≤-limit cap in the rac accounting, ~50-60 LOC in `server.go`), and §1 loud logging + key-load log (~31 LOC across `scheduler.go`/`lsf.go`), and §3 observability.
+Each is TDD-able like the 2a fix (`324c746`); experiments confirmed small fixes pass their reproducer and keep `make lint` + focused tests green.
+- **`/spec-writer` (larger, only if chosen):** an actual code fix for the **stall** — reclaiming lost jobs without depending solely on ssh confirmation (the Reserved `1c`/`1d`). §1's loud logging does NOT prevent the stall (reproducer-proven); this is a reliability-semantics change (double-run risk on a wrongly-released lost job) that warrants a spec + phases, not a bugfix. **Open decision for the user:** accept operational reliance (fix `authorized_keys` + ship the loud §1 warning via `/bugfix`), OR bring the stall reclaim into scope via `/spec-writer`.

+Reproducer commands (all in-process, no manager/LSF; not part of `make test`):
+`wrdev.sh overcount-check` (§2b), `limit-stall-check` (§1 silent-confirm + stall),
+`priority-fairness-check` (§2a).

 ## KEEP — must remain fully working (do not remove or break)